reidrac/swift-nbd-server/README.rst

     password = pass

 Optionally an *authurl* token can be used to specify an authentication URL per container.
+A container can be exported write protected with *read-only* token set to 1 (by default all containers are exported read-write).

+Please see *secrets.conf.example* for a commented example.

 The default location for the *secrets* is */etc/swiftnbd/secrets.conf*, and an alternative location can be provided using *--secrets* flag.